bassamoh32/RealTime-News-Pipeline/README.md

 3. **Data Storage with Cassandra**
 Processed news is stored in Cassandra tables for fast retrieval and query performance.

-4. **Visualization Dashboard**
+4. **News Viewer**
-Streamlit UI to view real-time news data, with filtering by category or source.
+Streamlit provides a simple interface to browse news articles in real time, with the ability to filter by category or source.

 5. **Containerized Deployment**
 Docker and docker-compose used to orchestrate services for easy setup and scalability.